Workers’ Compensation: It’s A Dirty Business

 By no means do I believe that Workers’ Compensation fraud does not exist.
 It does.
 I have seen instances of claimants working on roofs and lifting heavy objects while at the same time collecting full disability payments from the insurance carrier.
 These people should be prosecuted and belong in jail.
 Unfortunately, the widespread unethical insurance practices result in an invasion of claimant’s privacy.
 In my opinion, most surveillance is unnecessary and amounts to harassment.

 Surveillance is not the only tactic that insurance carriers use to try to protect their bottom line.
-Nurse case managers are utilized by most Workers’ Compensation insurance companies.
+In New York, nurse case managers are utilized by most Workers’ Compensation insurance companies.
 They will explain that it is their job to expedite medical care and to keep their claim running smoothly.
 The unknowing claimant simply believes this is how the system works.
 That person is unaware that the nurse case manager is hired, and paid a significant salary, not to help the worker but to cut costs.
 Nurse case managers often follow injured workers to their doctor appointments as if a chaperone is needed to deal with the attending physician.